Nutlope/roomGPT/README.md

 ### Storing the API keys in .env

-Create a file in root directory of project with env.
+Create a file in the root directory of the project with env.
 And store your API key in it, as shown in the .example.env file.

 If you'd also like to do rate limiting, create an account on UpStash, create a Redis database, and populate the two environment variables in `.env` as well.
 If you don't want to do rate limiting, you don't need to make any changes.